sravani-engineer/robust-hand-gesture-recognition/README.md

 ## ⚠️ Failure Analysis

-- Confusion between **open** and **four** due to similar finger configurations
+- Confusion between **open** and **four**
-- Reduced landmark stability in **low lighting conditions**
+- Reduced landmark stability in low light
-- Performance degradation when hand occupies **smaller region of frame**
+- Performance drops when hand is far
-- Sensitivity to **partial occlusions and motion blur**
+- Sensitive to occlusions and motion blur

-- Major errors are caused by intrinsic gesture similarity rather than environmental noise
+👉 Errors driven by **feature ambiguity**, not noise.

 ---